AntidoteLabs/Antidote-DM/Contributing.md

   to `master`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
-- See [RELEASE-HOWTO.txt](RELEASE-HOWTO.txt) to see everything you need before creating a new NLTK release.

 ### Code Guidelines